 If you are coming in fresh from Google, start here instead.
-It is the first part in these 2 part blog and it sets up an important foundation.
+It is the first part in a 2 part blog and it sets up an important foundation.

 For everyone else, the last blog left you hanging.
 What is this magical tool that will help you find the keywords and key phrases that no one else is using?
-Google Adwords.
+Google Ads.